dreckguy/devicetone-prometheus/README.md

 In order to check if all containers are up and running follow the link: http://localhost:9090/targets \
-You should see prometheus dashboard and all containers mentioned.
+You should see prometheus dashboard showing nginx and Prometheus endpoints with "Up" state.

 ### Testing using powershell